About

 Having an extensive background in choral music, Julianna has performed with ensembles ranging from chamber choirs to large symphonic choruses.
 In 2024, Julianna joined the contemporary vocal ensemble NOTUS, under the direction of Dominick DiOrio.
 In 2022, she made her Carnegie Hall debut as part of the Music-Fest Rising Talents festival, performing Passereau’s “Il est bel et bon” as part of a vocal quartet.
 Julianna is also a proud alumna of the Philadelphia Girls Choir, with whom she has performed at venues such as The Academy of Music and The Kimmel Center, as well as in Spain, France, the UK, and Germany.

 Julianna is also pursuing a minor in business through IU’s Kelley School of Business.
-In the 2025-26 school year, she will be a student manager at the Jacob’s Office of Entrepreneurship and Career Development, providing current students with the resources and support they need to build a sustainable career in the arts.
-Outside of music, Julianna enjoys crocheting, journaling, and cooking, and spending time with her friends, family, and dogs.
+She currently serves as student manager at the Jacob’s Office of Entrepreneurship and Career Development, providing Jacobs students with the resources and support they need to build a sustainable career in the arts.
+Outside of music, Julianna enjoys staying active, crocheting, journaling, and spending time with her friends, family, and dogs.